 - Set practice schedule

 Set up a schedule of practices and share it with readers and their parents.
 Include the times and dates of the battles.
-Ask parents to confirm via mail or email that they received the team meeting schedule and overall schedule for Battle of the Books.
+Ask parents to confirm via email or in person that they received the team meeting schedule and overall schedule for Battle of the Books.

 - Divide up the books

 You may want to divide up the books – making each reader responsible for certain books.
 But still encourage all readers to read as many books as possible.
-Use the Team Reading Chart or similar tool to track your progress on the books read and discussed.
+Use a Team Reading Chart or similar tool to track your progress on the books read and discussed.

 - Make notes